Skip to main content

 Introduction to Rights and Responsibilities of Student Residents

 Students shall comply with all provisions of this Resident Student Handbook, Housing and Dining License, Student Handbook.
-Students living in university housing are responsible for the behavior of their guests and for ensuring that guests comply with all university regulations.
-The Resident Student Handbook, Housing and Dining License, Student Handbook and departmental publications are written, edited and reviewed with the intent of being clear, concise, and stated in common and everyday language.
+As a member of the SUNY Oswego residential community, students living in university housing are responsible for the behavior of their guests and for ensuring that guests comply with all university regulations.
+The Resident Student Handbook, Housing and Dining License, Student Handbook and departmental publications are written with the intent of being clear, concise, and stated in common and everyday language.
 They contain the specific policies and procedures of SUNY Oswego that delineate rights and responsibilities as well as the student conduct system and administrative review and appeals process used to enforce them.

 In accordance with Chapter 416 of the Laws of 1988 and the State University Board of Trustees Resolution 89-130, adopted June 21, 1989, Oswego State has adopted standards for policies on rights and responsibilities of student residents.
 In the development of policies, the University endorses and strives to incorporate the principles of the 1987 Association of College and University Housing Officers - International statement of student’s rights and responsibilities.